machuangtao/KG-RAG4SM/README.md

 # KG-RAG4SM: Knowledge Graph-based Retrieval-Augmented Generation for Schema Matching

-This repository provides the source code & data of our paper "[Knowledge Graph-based Retrieval-Augmented Generation for Schema Matching](https://arxiv.org/abs/2501.08686)".
+This repository provides the source code & data of our paper "Knowledge Graph-based Retrieval-Augmented Generation for Schema Matching".

 ## Introduction
 KG-RAG4SM is a knowledge graph-based retrieval-augmented generation (graph RAG) model for schema matching and data integration.
-- It introduces novel vector-based, graph traversal-based, and query-based graph retrievals, as well as a hybrid approach and ranking schemes that identify the most relevant subgraphs from external large knowledge graphs (KGs).
+- It introduces novel vector-based, graph traversal-based, hybrid approach, as well as a ranking schemes that identify the most relevant subgraphs from external large knowledge graphs (KGs).
 - It leverages the retrieved subgraphs to augment the LLMs and prompts for generating the final results for the complex schema-matching task.
 - It supports the mainstream LLMs, such as GPT, Mistral, Llama, Gemma, Jellyfish, etc.